jstnrme77/scalerrs-portal/progress.md

 - Ensured all tab navigation components use the same styling with icons that turn white when the tab is active
 - Fixed type error in Content Workflow page by adding proper type casting for the TabNavigation component's onTabChange prop
 - Redesigned client selector dropdown to match the month selector styling with fully rounded corners, consistent border styling, and improved dropdown appearance
+- ✅ Updated Get Started page with consistent card styling and icons
+- ✅ Added embedded video walkthrough at the top of the Get Started page
+- ✅ Enhanced Campaign Roadmap modal with visual timeline visualization
+- ✅ Replaced Video Walkthrough card with Quick Start Guide card